VISIT THE SAILING MUSEUM

 • In addition to cleaning and disinfecting routines, the museum is equipped with UVC air purification systems throughout the building.

 Photography is welcome, and encouraged!
-Please turn off your flash, but remember to tag us in your posts.
+Please turn off your flash, and remember to tag us in your posts.

 We could not do this without support!